 The carburetors are important parts of the engine and require very sophisticated adjustment.
 Most adjustments should be left to a Yamaha dealer who has the professional knowledge and experience to do so.
-However, the following may be serviced by the owner as part of routine maintenance.
+However, the idle speed may be adjusted by the owner as part of routine maintenance.